 - prove or disprove a family story

-Perhaps you have visited the Historical Search Room, but did not have time to complete your search.
+Have you visited the NRS or NLS, but did not have time to complete your search?
 Could I help you with this?